zuri-training/Team-64_Favicon-Gen/README.md

 To do this, run this command in your command prompt: git clone https://github.com/<your-github-username>/Team-64_Favicon-Gen

+OR

+Open your code editor and choose "Clone Git Repository", then click on "Clone from GitHUb", and enter https://github.com/zuri-training/Team-64_Favicon-Gen.git to search for this repository.
+Next, open the cloned repository.

 B] Create a new (feature/ topic) branch

 First, run the –set-upstream switch.
 This informs your new branch of the remote repo to pull changes from to update your local repo.